World Earth Day with turtl 🌎

 - Simple daily things that make a difference

 Buy fruit and vegetables without packaging.
 Little things like this reduce the demand for single-use plastics - if we don’t buy it, food manufacturers and distributors will stop using it.
 In 2015, over 320 million tons of plastic were produced.
-That's more than the weight of 4 killer whales!
+That's more than the weight of 45 million killer whales!

 - Inspire them to get outdoors